Aisha Abd al-Rahman: Life and career

+During her lifetime, ʻĀʾishah ʻAbd al-Raḥman was recognised for her achievements, which earned her several awards.
+In 1987, she received the State Award from the Egyptian government.
+In 1994, she was the co-winner-along with Widād Al-Qāḍī- of King Faisal International Award for Arabic Literature.

-She was married to Sheik Amin el-Khouli, her teacher at Cairo University during her undergraduate years.
+She was married to Sheik Amin al-Khuli, her teacher at Cairo University during her undergraduate years.
 She died of a heart attack following a stroke in Cairo.
 She donated all her library to research purposes, and in 1985 a statue was built in her honor in Cairo.

 Selected bibliography

 The author of "more than forty books and one hundred articles", her notable publications include: